pushfoo/docker-gren/README.md

 Then it veers somewhere inconvenient.
 They explain how Elm will:

-* clearly explain its purpose and current strengths
+* stick to its stated purpose and current strengths
 * avoid areas outside those [if another language handles them better][].

 It's a strict policy, but it's also a useful one.
 It means Elm will